kendlc/Project1-Manga-Shoppu/README.md

 # Manga-shoppu
 https://manga-shoppu.herokuapp.com/

 Manga-shoppu is an e-commerce web application that allows users to purchase different kind of mangas.
 Admin users can add and edit product description, image, prices, and stock quantities.
-While users can add products to their carts and have a subtotal and total costs on their cart.
+While users can add products to their carts, have a subtotal and total costs on their cart and checkout.

 ## Tech Stack:
 * HTML